CHemauer/TestRepository/README.md

 # TestRepository
-This is test repository for testing jgit https access
+This is a test repository for testing jgit https access